 Place the skillet over medium-high heat.
 Pour the honey mixture into the skillet and stir to loosen any browned bits.
 When the liquid begins to sizzle, return the pork and any juices to the skillet.
 Gently tilt the skillet so that the liquid pools on one side of the pan and continuously spoon it over the top of the pork until the liquid thickens into a syrupy glaze, about 2 minutes.
 Transfer the pork to a serving platter and pour the glaze over the top.
 Let rest for 5 minutes.
 The internal temperature of the pork will rise to 145°F to 150°F.

-Cut the pork into slices.
-Drizzle with more honey and sprinkle with salt, pepper, and rosemary.
+Cut the pork crosswise into slices.
+Drizzle with more honey and sprinkle with salt, pepper, and rosemary if using.
 Serve warm.